-Courtney Lee Weida is an Assistant Professor of Art Education at Adelphi University in Garden City, New York.
-She has also taught courses in art education, studio art, and art history at Radford University, Columbia University Teachers College, and the State University of New York.
+Courtney Lee Weida is an Associate Professor of Art Education at Adelphi University in Garden City, New York.
+She has also taught courses in art education, studio art, and art history at Columbia University Teachers College, the State University of New York, and Radford University.
 She serves as a teaching artist in New York public schools.
 She is an artist with experience managing a graduate ceramic studio.
-Her recent publications address ceramic art, studio craft, technology, and gender issues in art education.
+Her recent publications address arts education, technology, craft, and gender issues in art education.

 Courtney completed her doctorate in Art & Art Education at Columbia University Teachers College.
 She earned a masters degree from Harvard University, specializing in Museum Education.
 Her bachelors degree included a double major in Visual Art and English Literature (honours distinction and Summa Cum Laude).
 During her undergraduate studies, she was awarded Northeastern University's Samuel Bishop Art Award (2002 and 2003) for her work as an artist, writer, and student leader.
 She was also given a full-tuition McFarland Scholarship for her dedication to urban teaching.
 In 2003, she earned a No Child Left Behind grant to support the art program in which she taught during undergraduate and masters study.
 She has created and taught studio art and craft programs for pre-K through twelfth grade within schools and community programs.
 She completed teaching certifications in Visual Art (PreK-12), English Literature, and Elementary classroom teaching.

-Courtney is an active member of such arts organizations as the National Art Education Association, the National Art Education Association Women's Caucus and the International Fiber Collaborative.
-Her professional presentations explore research in ceramic art, gender studies, and artists books.
+Courtney is an active member of such arts organizations as the National Art Education Association, the National Art Education Association Women's Caucus and Women's Studies Association.
+Her professional presentations explore research in girlhood studies, gender studies, and artists books.
 As a practicing artist within various media, she possesses a unique background in English literature and archaeology museum work that has informed her art practice.
 She has exhibited sculptures and ceramics in numerous shows throughout the United States and online.

 *For additional information, please consult curriculum vitae.